waltervanheuven/psychopy-docker/README.md

 ## Issues

-- iohub not working.
-Therefore, keys presses are not detected.
+- [iohub](https://www.psychopy.org/api/iohub/starting.html) not working.
+Therefore, keys presses are not detected when using iohub.

 Error: